 The appearance of bed bugs and fleas

 What does the little crawling bug look like sideways?
 Fleas will look narrow, but bed bugs will appear wider and flatter.
-The average size for an adult flea is ⅛ inch long, but the average size for an adult bed bugs is a bit bigger at 3/16 inch long.
+The average size for an adult flea is ⅛ inch long, but the average size for an adult bed bug is a bit bigger at 3/16 inch long.

 What is the color?
 Both adult bugs are brown, but bed bugs will look reddish after drinking blood.

 These bugs mature in different processes, too.
 Fleas change from larvae to an adult by a complete metamorphosis: eggs, larvae, pupae, and finally an adult.
-However, a bed bug will mature through a slower metamorphosis: eggs, nymphs in several stages, and finally adult.
+However, a bed bug will mature through a slower metamorphosis: eggs, nymphs in several stages, and finally an adult.

 Here are some appearance differences through their maturation stages:

 - Bed bug nymphs look smaller and paler adult bed bugs